Solve Issues with Kubernetes Dashboard by Devtron

 Organizations are adopting Kubernetes for containerization at an unprecedented rate.
 The large-scale adoption of Kubernetes in such a short time has brought many inefficiencies and challenges to the software delivery process.
 Additionally, one of the major challenges organizations face is the complexity of managing and monitoring Kubernetes clusters which can lead to misconfigurations and poor resource utilization at scale.
 Lack of proper visibility into clusters makes troubleshooting and diagnosing problems difficult.

 Kubernetes is a powerful and flexible container orchestration platform, but it can be challenging to navigate for beginners.
-The vanilla Kubernetes dashboard offers some solace but needs more depth to support developers and DevOps operating hundreds of microservices.
-But at Devtron, we have unlocked the Dashboard to perform a higher level of functionality efficiently.
+The vanilla Kubernetes dashboard offers some solace but needs more depth to support developers and DevOps engineers operating hundreds of microservices.
+At Devtron, we have unlocked the Kubernetes Dashboard to perform a higher level of functionality efficiently.
 Devtron’s Kubernetes Dashboard is a web-based tool that allows users to manage and monitor their Kubernetes resources across clusters.

 1. The Helm Kubernetes Dashboard

 Helm is the most adopted package manager for deploying applications on Kubernetes.
-Though widely adopted because it reduces the complexities of deploying applications on Kubernetes, Helm CLI has posed several challenges.
+Though widely adopted because it reduces the complexities of deploying applications on Kubernetes, Helm CLI has several operational challenges.
+For example, after the chart is deployed, you have no visibility into which resources were deployed by the Helm chart, or if everything is deployed and working correctly.
 Devtron is aware of the community's difficulty with existing Helm CLI features.
 Considering these common problems, we built an intuitive Helm dashboard for managing the lifecycle of Helm apps, abstracting out all the complexities and challenges.

 You may also have a look at the challenges that the Helm Dashboard by Devtron can help you solve!